 Smartphones are an increasingly important part of our lives, more than a phone it holds our contact, emails, photos, credit cards, etc..
 Losing a phone is more than an inconvenience it could potentially expose personal data and lead to identity theft and fraud.

 Below are the basic steps you can take to secure your smartphone.
-In addition to the blow advice there are OS specific instructions from the left hand menu to extend the security precautions below.
+In addition to the below advice there are OS specific instructions from the left hand menu to help secure your phone.

 Use Common Sense to Avoid Theft

 Remember, your life is more important than your phone.
-If you are threatened with harm, give up your phone and report it to NU Public Security or the Boston Police.
+If you are threatened with harm, give up your phone and report the incident to NU Public Safety or the Boston Police.

 OS Specific Security Information

 Just like the data on your computer, the data on your smart phone is at risk.
 The most common dangers to your phone include lost and stolen devices, weak or no passwords, malware, and spyware.